-Joshua Toro, an 18-year-old high school student, enjoys spending time with his friends, but he would often say no to going out with them.
-That is until a recent surgery with Dr. Hittelman of Yale Urology gave him the freedom to say yes.
+Joshua Toro, an 18-year-old high school student, enjoys spending time with his friends, but he would often avoid social activities until a recent surgery with Dr. Adam Hittelman of Yale Urology gave him the freedom to say yes.

-“I’m glad I made the decision to have the surgery,” Joshua said.
+“I’m glad I made the decision to have the surgery,” said Joshua.
 “I have really great friends and now I am more outgoing.
 I no longer worry about losing bowel control.
 Instead, I’m busy focusing on school and spending more time with friends.”